+There are four wards in the town, which are Christchurch, St Mary’s and Whiteoak wards in Swanley as well a ward in Swanley Village.
 The Town Council provides a variety of recreation, social and other facilities for the benefit of residents and people who work in and visit the Parish area, working in partnership with other Councils and agencies to promote and deliver local services.
-The Town Council owns around 150 acres of parks and open spaces, including the principal parks of Swanley Park and St Mary’s Recreation Ground.
+The Town Council owns around 150 acres of parks and open spaces, including the principal parks of Swanley Park and St Mary’s Recreation.

 Caring For Our Community

 Working together with the people of Swanley, Swanley Village and other local providers to develop caring, quality services for the changing needs of the community at an affordable cost, Swanley Town.

 Council is committed to ensuring the Swanley Parish remains a vibrant and attractive place in which to live and work